Come, all whoe’er have set

 From Hymns and Sacred Poems (1749), the two volumes issued by Charles Wesley in his own name.
 This was headed ‘Another’; it was one of three poems entitled ‘On a Journey’.
 The first prays for guidance, but the other two are confident expressions of a progress towards the promised land, ‘the New Jerusalem above,/ The seat of everlasting love’ (verse 2 lines 5-6).

-The hymn had five 6-line verses, marking a steady progress through this life, until
+The hymn had five 6-line stanzas, marking a steady progress through this life, until

 We in our Father’s house repair,To meet our elder Brother there.